* This story was commissioned by BizWest Magazine and was published December 1, 2017.*

 Boulder-based entrepreneurial network Techstars is one of them.
 Glaros, Techstars Chief Innovation Officer, explained that the worldwide firm wants to help create a “cultural shift” by encouraging all companies to contribute to social causes.

-According to Glaros, Techstars is in a position to evangelize this through its work with Pledge 1% Colorado.
+According to Glaros, Techstars can evangelize this through Pledge 1% Colorado.

 “We have over 350 companies that go through a Techstars accelerator program each year, over 100,000 attendees at Startup Weekend, and thousands of mentors and Startup Week attendees.”